lyleresnick/FlutterCleanTodo/README.md

-# Todo in Flutter - VIPER Style with BLoCs
+# Todo in Flutter - Clean Architecture with BLoCs

-This Todo app is a full reference implementation for VIPER written with Flutter.
-It demonstrates many of the tasks you would do on a daily basis in a VIPER based project such as:
+This Todo app is a full reference implementation for Clean Architecture written with Flutter.
+It demonstrates many of the tasks you would do on a daily basis in a project based on Clean Architecture, such as:

 - routing,
 - data validation and capture,